What kind of weather should I expect? Here are the average highs and lows for various places on the route at the time of the ride:

 How much will the hotel at the start and finish cost?
 Accommodations at the Hampton Inn in Paramus for the nights before and after the ride are not included in the entry fee.
 We will get a group rate for both Saturday Wednesday nights.
 More details will be provided soon.
 If you’d like to share a room for those nights, we can put you in touch with other riders who would also like to share.

 Can I ride through the night instead of sleeping at an overnight control?
-We do not recommend it.
+We do not recommend it and highly discourage it.
 If you follow our daily stages, most of your riding will be during the daytime, when shops and convenience stores are open and you can appreciate the scenery.
 But you may do so if you 1) notify us of your plans before the ride, 2) do not expect any assistance or support once you’re past the overnight control, and 3) find some alternative means of proof of passage for intermediate controls that are closed when you pass through (e.g., a time-stamped photo of you at the control).